-Brayden Coombs in 2014 is in his third season in a full staff position with the Bengals.
-For the second straight season, he will focus his work on special teams while maintaining quality control duties.
-He has also worked with wide receivers and will retain an on-field role in assisting with that position group.
+Brayden Coombs in 2016 is in his fifth season in a full staff position with the Bengals.
+For the fourth straight season, he will work with coordinator Darrin Simmons on special teams and also will assist with the wide receivers.
+Coombs was a wide receiver in college (Miami-Ohio).

-His expanded role with special teams coordinator Darrin Simmons will continue to include being in full charge of selected meetings, and he will have a central role in game planning and film study.
-Last season’s special teams performance included a No. 5 NFL ranking in kickoff returns (25.1-yard average), and the Bengals ranked third in the AFC in average drive start (23.2 yard-line).
+His role with special teams coordinator Darrin Simmons will continue to include being in full charge of selected meetings, and he will have a central role in game planning and film study.

 The special teams produced a Pro Bowl player for the second straight year in 2015, as HB Cedric Peerman gained overdue recognition as one of the NFL’s top coverage and return unit players.
 Peerman’s 17 tackles tied for the team’s highest total since 2008, and he had 13 solo stops, leading the Bengals to a No. 3 NFL ranking in opponents’ average drive start on kickoffs (20.2 yard line).
 The Pro Bowl player in 2014 was P Kevin Huber, who posted franchise records for gross (46.8) and net (42.1) average, re-setting club marks he already held.